act-framework/act/docs/react/events.md

 For many use cases you'll want to manipulate the event in order to get a meaninful value from it.
-To do that you can totally just use a handler, as we say above and use imperative programming to get it done.
+To do that you can totally just use a handler, as we saw above and use imperative programming to get it done.
 But there's a more elegant way out there, and you'll certainly become a better programmer by learning it.
 I'll call this "signals".
 I'll explain you what is a signal, without all the technical language people generally use to explain them, but I